Can’t keep such excellence a secret: ‘The Secret Garden’ at Theo

 The youthful lead is well supported by the rest of her vocally superb castmates.
 The gorgeous Brennan Martinez could easily step into most operatic female lead roles in American musical theatre.
 Her portrayal of omniscient Lily, Mary's aunt, focuses on her role as loving wife to her grieving husband for whom life’s responsibilities are simply too much.
 Heartachingly performed by Will Koski, Archibald Craven features the strongest character arc in the story, culminating with his realistically grateful, hopeful outlook at show’s end.

 Vocal highlights begin with Martinez’s hauntingly beautiful, "Come to My Garden,” while the Koski/Ginorio duet, "A Bit of Earth," provides a distinct musical memory.
 But perhaps the best songs in an overall well-balanced songbook belong to the young gardener, Dickon.
-Lincoln J. Soien makes the most of this role in a splendid performance.
+Lincoln J. Skoien makes the most of this role in a splendid performance.
 He moves the story with whimsy and wit, and his renditions of both "Winter's on the Wing" and "Wick" (with Ginorio) are among the show's true hits.

 Then there's the impeccable ensemble.
 Fifteen is a large cast for this small space (88 max), and each member helps fill the room, sometimes just inches away from patrons, with glorious harmonies magnificently sung.
 "The House Upon the Hill" and "Come Spirit, Come Charm" are but two brilliant examples.
 Dakota Hughes as maid Martha (“If I had a Fine White Horse”), Kailey Azure Green as Mary’s sickly cousin Colin (“Round Shouldered Man” with Ginorio) and Bill Chamberlain as Ben the gardener offer memorable performances.